jantimon/html-webpack-plugin/README.md

 Writing Your Own Templates
 --------------------------
 If the default generated HTML doesn't meet your needs you can supply your own template.
-The easiest way is to use the `template` option and pass a custom html file.
+The easiest way is to use the `template` option and pass a custom HTML file.
 The html-webpack-plugin will automatically inject all necessary CSS, JS, manifest and favicon files into the markup.